 Climbers and Jumpers are Craving Proprioceptive and Vestibular Sensory Input!

-They are craving that heavy work, deep muscle, head tilting movement.
-And climbing and jumping gives them the input they crave.
+They are craving that heavy work, deep muscle, and head tilting movement.
+And climbing and jumping give them the input they crave.

 So you have a child who loves to jump and climb on EVERYTHING.
 At times they may try to jump or climb on things that are not safe.
 Can we monitor this 24/7?
 Of course not.
 Accidents happen.

-My daughter for example, learned quite quickly that if she tried to hang on the back of the dinning room chair, it would come back on her.
-She hasn't tried to hang on it since.
-She has moved to hanging on the refrigerator door handles or the stove handle.
+My daughter, for example, learned quite quickly that if she tried to hang on the back of the dining room chair, it would come back on her.
+She hasn't tried to hang on to it since.
+She has moved to hang on the refrigerator door handles or the stove handle.
 She keeps me on my toes.

 You may have a child who will continue this type of behavior because they crave that input so much that safety concerns don't even phase them.

-As parents, educators and family members, we can provide this sensory seeker with the input they need to help decrease the chances of them trying to climb on or jump on unsafe things.
+As parents, educators, and family members, we can provide these sensory seekers with the input they need to help decrease the chances of them trying to climb on or jump on unsafe things.

 6 Ideas for Sensory Input for Jumpers and Climbers

-1. Take your child to a play on a playground.
+1. Take your child to play on a playground.

 This one may seem like a no-brainer.
 But getting your child outside for a movement or brain break is going to help them get the sensory input they need.
-Climbing on the play ground equipment, swinging, jumping over, under, or around play ground objects will help them fill that need for vestibular or proprioceptive input.
+Climbing on the playground equipment, swinging, and jumping over, under, or around playground objects will help them fill that need for vestibular or proprioceptive input.

 2. Gymnastics or Tumbling Lessons (if possible)

 I realize that not all families are able to do this because of money or distance.
 But if you are able to I highly suggest doing gymnastics or tumbling lessons.
-I plan on taking my daughter to tumbling classes this winter, when it will be hard to get outside for climbing and jumping.
-Not only will it provide the needed proprioceptive and vestibular input, it is great for core strengthening, balance control and many other gross motor skills.
+I plan on taking my daughter to tumbling classes this winter when it will be hard to get outside for climbing and jumping.
+Not only will it provide the needed proprioceptive and vestibular input, but it is also great for core strengthening, balance control, and many other gross motor skills.

 3. Make an indoor crash pad

-Here is a great suggestion for a DIY crash mat from Kids Activities Blog.
+Here is a great suggestion for a DIY crash mat from the Kids Activities Blog.

 4. Get a Mini Trampoline